r4nd0m6uy/teleporter/README.md

 - created pictogram and added it
 - added "pos" checks to prevent run-time errors
 - added teleport sound
+- restructured mod folder, since its not a modpack

+v1.0P

+/minertestdude

 # Teleporters improved
 A minimalist teleporter mode that is more user friendly.